mave5/AIclub/tutorial/gan4mri.md

 3. Train Discriminator using the collected real images/masks (with y=1 as labels) and generated images/masks (with y=0 as labels).

-4. Stack Generator and Discriminator together.
+4. Freeze the weights in Discriminator and stack it to Generator (figure below).

-5. Train the ![stacked network] (https://github.com/mravendi/AIclub/blob/master/figs/gan2.png) using the generated images with y=1 as forced labels.
+5. Train the stacked network with freezed weights for discriminator using the generated images with y=1 as forced labels.

 6. Return to step 2.

 It is noted that, initially, the generated images and masks are garbage.
 As training continious they become meaningful.
+Also, in Step 5 we train the ![stacked network] (https://github.com/mravendi/AIclub/blob/master/figs/gan2.png) with the forced labels and freezed weights in Discriminator.